 When fully operational, The Q Train will employ a staff of approximately 25 people from the Geelong region providing on board catering, customer service, train operations, maintenance and administration.
 The carriages will be supported by specialist service vehicles providing on-train power, facilities for food preparation, storage and a full commercial kitchen.

-“Working in partnership with the notfor-profit Geelong Steam Preservation Society (the operators of The Bellarine Railway), The Q Train will provide a direct economic boost to this voluntary operation,” said Mr Bridger.
+“Working in partnership with the notfor-profit Geelong Steam Preservation Society (the operators of The Bellarine Railway), The Q Train will provide a direct economic boost to this voluntary operation,” said Andrew.
 “By utilising the Society’s world-class heritage steam locomotive fleet, The Q Train will become a great experiential drawcard for visitors, especially those from overseas, where this type of experience is very popular.

 This article was published in the Queenscliffe Herald January 2017